Aren’t you tired of applying with your business development resume and hear nothing in return?

 Is it a good idea to write a cover letter for your business development resume?

--Yes, it always is a good idea!
+-Yes, always a good idea!

-Specially, where your linguistic articulation matters a lot, your cover letter is a tool to highlight those skills.
+Where your linguistic articulation matters a lot, your cover letter is a tool to highlight those skills.

 Let’s eliminate those based on how relevant your skills are for this business development job.